Your Salesforce implementation guide

 This is where the system’s rollout truly begins.
 Your team must ensure your system is up to Salesforce’s specifications, including tasks like configuring and running the system, migrating the data, setting up access levels and permissions, and so on.

-To help streamline data migration, it’s a great idea to invest some time to clean up and organize your data before migrating from your legacy CRM to Salesforce.
+To help streamline data migration, it’s a great idea to invest some time to clean up and organize your data before migrating from your legacy solution to Salesforce.

 User acceptance testing